backyardbiomech/qtiConverter/README.md

 E. incorrect answer text.

 SA
-1. Fill in some blank ______ like that one.
+1\.
+Fill in a blank ______ like that one.
 A. correct answer 1
 B. correct anser too allowing for mispellings

 ES
-1. This is the text for an essay question.
+1\.
+This is the text for an essay question.
 Type as much as you want here.
 The students will get a text box to enter their answers, and you will need to manually grade those answers!

+MB
+1\.
+THis is a fill in multiple blanks question.
+Here is the first [blank1] and here is the second [blank2].
+Students will get text boxes to fill for each.
+Put square brackets around any indicator word (no spaces!) and then use that below, followed by a colon, to show correct answers.
+Multiple correct answers for each blank should be on the same line and separated with commas.
+blank1: correct answer for 1, another correct answer for 1
+blank2: correct answer for 2, another correct answer for 2

+MD
+1\.
+This is a multiple dropdown question.
+Here is the first [drop1] and here is another [drop2].
+Notice the square brackets around the indicators (no spaces!).
+Use those indicators below, followed by a colon to provide the options you want students to have for each dropdown.
+Correct answers for each dropdown are indicated by \*.
+*drop1: correct answer for 1
+drop1: incorrect answer for 1
+drop1: incorrect answer for 1
+drop2: incorrect answer for 2
+*drop2: correct answer for 2